 The inspection report must not lead a reader to conclude that the inspection was the result of an allegation or that an Office of Investigations (OI) investigation is possible.
 Observations and findings in response to an allegation must contain enough information to adequately address the allegation concerns.
 For findings referred to OI, the inspection report should contain only relevant factual information collected during the inspection.
 Any inspection reports containing material related to an ongoing investigation shall be provided to OI for review before being issued.

-Findings of minor significance Minor violations will not be listed in the back of the report with the “List of
+Findings of minor significance do not usually warrant enforcement action but must be corrected.
+This documentation should include an explanation as to why the issue is considered minor using the examples for specific criteria listed in Appendix E as guidance, as well as, what corrective actions were taken by the vendor/applicant (e.g., that the vendor/applicant entered the issue into its corrective action program).
+Minor violations/nonconformances will not be listed in the back of the report with the “List of

 Items Opened, Closed and Discussed.”
+Any corrective action reports (CARs) initiated by the vendor/applicant to address the minor violations/nonconformances will be listed under the list of documents reviewed.

 c.
 Conclusions.
-Conclusions summarize the vendor compliance in the area inspected.
+Conclusions summarize the vendor or applicant’s compliance in the area inspected.
 All conclusions must be supported by the observations and findings.
 If the inspection identified findings, a short summary of each violation, apparent violation, or nonconformance shall be included with its associated tracking number.
 If the inspection did not identify any findings, the report should state “No findings of significance were identified.”

-NOTE: Names of suppliers are considered to be proprietary information and should not be included in the inspection report nor in the attachments except when needed to support an NOV or NON.
+NOTE: Names of suppliers are considered to be proprietary information and should not be included in the inspection report nor in the attachments except when needed to support an NOV or a NON.

 Entrance and Exit Meeting Summary.
-The final section of the inspection report shall briefly summarize the entrance and exit meetings and shall include the date of the meetings and the name and title of the most senior vendor manager in attendance.
+The final section of the inspection report shall briefly summarize the entrance and exit meetings and shall include the date of the meetings and the name and title of the most senior vendor manager in attendance, and a sentence on the inspection results and observations [SCWE] discussed during the exit meeting.
 If the inspectors conduct subsequent exit meetings, the summary should include the relevant information for each exit meeting.

 a.
 Absence of Proprietary Information.
-At the exit meeting, the inspectors will verify whether the vendor considers any materials provided to or reviewed by the inspectors to be proprietary.
+At the exit meeting, the inspectors will verify whether the vendor or applicant considers any materials provided to or reviewed by the inspectors to be proprietary.
 If the vendor did not identify any material as proprietary, include a sentence to that effect.
 If the report includes proprietary information, refer to IMC 0620, “Inspection Documents and Records.”

-NOTE: When an inspection report is likely to involve proprietary information (i.e., given the technical area or other considerations of inspection scope), handling of proprietary information should be discussed at the entrance meeting.
+NOTE: When an inspection report is likely to involve proprietary information (i.e., given the technical area or other considerations of inspection scope), handling of proprietary information should be discussed at both the entrance and exit meetings.

 b.
 Subsequent Contacts or Changes in NRC Position.
 If the NRC's position on an inspection changes after the exit meeting (i.e., an additional finding is identified that was not discussed at the exit meeting), the NRC will conduct an additional exit meeting to discuss that change with the vendor or applicant.
 This additional exit meeting may be satisfied via a phone call with management personnel at the vendor or applicant.
 Inspectors will document additional exit meetings in the inspection report.